asmjit/asmjit/README.md

 ### Instructions & Operands

 Instructions specify operations performed by the CPU, and operands specify the operation's input(s) and output(s).
-Each AsmJit's instruction has it's own unique id (`X86Inst::Id` for example) and platform specific code emitters always provide a type safe intrinsic (or multiple overloads) to emit such instruction.
+Each AsmJit's instruction has it's own unique id (`Inst::Id` for example) and platform specific code emitters always provide a type safe intrinsic (or multiple overloads) to emit such instruction.
 There are two ways of emitting an instruction:

-  * Using `CodeEmitter::inst(operands...)` - A type-safe way provided by platform specific emitters - for example `X86Assembler` provides `X86Assembler::mov(X86Gp, X86Gp)`.
+  * Using `BaseEmitter::inst(operands...)` - A type-safe way provided by platform specific emitters - for example `x86::Assembler` provides `x86::Assembler::mov(x86::Gp, x86::Gp)`.
-  * Using `CodeEmitter::emit(instId, operands...)` - Allows to emit an instruction in a dynamic way - you just need to know instruction's id and provide its operands.
+  * Using `BaseEmitter::emit(instId, operands...)` - Allows to emit an instruction in a dynamic way - you just need to know instruction's id and provide its operands.

 AsmJit's operands all inherit from a base class called `Operand` and then specialize its type to:

   * **None** (not used or uninitialized operand).
-  * **Register** (`Reg`) - Describes either physical or virtual register.
-Physical registers have id that matches the target's machine id directly, whereas virtual registers must be allocated into physical registers by a register allocator pass.
-Each **Reg** provides:
+  * **Register** (`BaseReg`) - Describes either physical or virtual register.
+Physical registers have id that matches the target's machine id directly whereas virtual registers must be allocated into physical registers by a register allocator pass.
+Register operand provides:
-    * **Register Type** - Unique id that describes each possible register provided by the target architecture - for example X86 backend provides `X86Reg::RegType`, which defines all variations of general purpose registers (GPB-LO, GPB-HI, GPW, GPD, and GPQ) and all types of other registers like K, MM, BND, XMM, YMM, and ZMM.
+    * **Register Type** - Unique id that describes each possible register provided by the target architecture - for example X86 backend provides `x86::Reg::RegType`, which defines all variations of general purpose registers (GPB-LO, GPB-HI, GPW, GPD, and GPQ) and all types of other registers like K, MM, BND, XMM, YMM, and ZMM.
-    * **Register Group** - Groups multiple register types under a single group - for example all general-purpose registers (of all sizes) on X86 are `X86Reg::kGroupGp`, all SIMD registers (XMM, YMM, ZMM) are `X86Reg::kGroupVec`, etc.
+    * **Register Group** - Groups multiple register types under a single group - for example all general-purpose registers (of all sizes) on X86 are `x86::Reg::kGroupGp`, all SIMD registers (XMM, YMM, ZMM) are `x86::Reg::kGroupVec`, etc.
     * **Register Size** - Contains the size of the register in bytes.
 If the size depends on the mode (32-bit vs 64-bit) then generally the higher size is used (for example RIP register has size 8 by default).
     * **Register ID** - Contains physical or virtual id of the register.
+    * Each architecture provides its own register that adds a architecture-specific API to `BaseReg`.
-  * **Memory Address** (`Mem`) - Used to reference a memory location.
-Each `Mem` provides:
+  * **Memory Address** (`BaseMem`) - Used to reference a memory location.
+Memory operand provides:
-    * **Base Register** - A base register id (physical or virtual).
+    * **Base Register** - A base register type and id (physical or virtual).
-    * **Index Register** - An index register id (physical or virtual).
+    * **Index Register** - An index register type and id (physical or virtual).
     * **Offset** - Displacement or absolute address to be referenced (32-bit if base register is used and 64-bit if base register is not used).
     * **Flags** that can describe various architecture dependent information (like scale and segment-override on X86).
+    * Each architecture provides its own register that adds a architecture-specific API to `BaseMem`.
   * **Immediate Value** (`Imm`) - Immediate values are usually part of instructions (encoded within the instruction itself) or data.
   * **Label** - used to reference a location in code or data.
-Labels must be created by the `CodeEmitter` or by `CodeHolder`.
+Labels must be created by the `BaseEmitter` or by `CodeHolder`.
 Each label has its unique id per `CodeHolder` instance.

 AsmJit allows to construct operands dynamically, to store them, and to query a complete information about them at run-time.
 Operands are small (always 16 bytes per `Operand`) and should be always copied (by value) if you intend to store them (don't create operands by using `new` keyword, it's not recommended).
 Operands are safe to be `memcpy()`ed and `memset()`ed if you need to work with arrays of operands.